nuhptr/sharehub/sharehub-client/readme.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Build a share place app with React, Node.js, Express & MongoDB.

+## Dependencies

+### `React Router Dom`

+npm install --save react-router-dom - to use routing in react

+### `React Transition Group`

+npm install --save react-transition-group - to use animations in react

 ## Available Scripts

 In the project directory, you can run: